oldany/dropmind/README.md

 ------------------------------------------------------------------------

-⭐ If you like DropMind, consider starring the repo to support the project!
+⭐ If DropMind fits your workflow, consider starring the repo.

 ------------------------------------------------------------------------